 Extend Biosciences aims to develop safe and effective therapies that can be self-administered by the patient at home.
 The company has multiple compounds in development both internally and with external partners.

-Our lead program is a long-acting PTH(1-34) under development for the treatment of hypoparathyroidism.
+Our lead program is a long-acting PTH(1-34) for the treatment of hypoparathyroidism.
 This rare disease is characterized by inappropriately low circulating levels of parathyroid hormone (PTH).
 PTH is a key regulator of calcium and phosphorous homeostasis in the kidneys, movement of calcium from the skeleton, and production of the active form of vitamin D in the kidneys.
 Hypoparathyroidism is most commonly caused by inadvertent removal of the parathyroid glands during neck surgery, and less commonly by autoimmune diseases and rare genetic disorders.
 A lack of continuous PTH production leads to hypocalcemia (low blood calcium), which if left untreated causes persistent muscle cramps, paresthesias (or “pins and needles” feelings), seizures, and irregular heart rhythms.
 Additionally, patients suffer from cognitive disorders such as anxiety, depression, memory problems and general “brain fog”.
 Long-term complications of hypoparathyroidism can include kidney stones, kidney damage, cataracts, calcification of soft tissues and abnormalities in bone remodeling as well as death.